-Another popular investment option — especially during tough economic times — is gold.
-Some investors see it as a safe place to park their money while others are a bit more skeptical.
+Another popular investment option is gold, especially during tough economic times.
+Some investors see gold as a safe place to park their money, while others are more skeptical.
 Nonetheless, the decision to invest in gold should be a personal one.

-When coming up with a plan, consider seeking out expert advice from a financial adviser — especially if you have more complicated money questions regarding topics like estate planning.
-More specialized topics can be hard to navigate and there’s no shame in getting a second opinion and some guidance.
+A financial advisor can help answer questions regarding complicated topics like estate planning.
+Such specialized financial topics can be hard to navigate, and there’s no shame in getting a second opinion and some guidance.

-It’s also important to note that you should do some research before settling on a financial adviser: You want to ensure that he or she is a good fit for you and your situation.
-First and foremost, always make sure that your financial adviser is a real fiduciary who is acting in your best interest.
+Do some research before choosing a financial advisor who is a good fit for you and your situation.
+First and foremost, always make sure that your financial advisor is a real fiduciary who is acting in your best interest.